dogweather/forkful/content/en/google-apps-script/good-coding-practices/handling-errors.md

   \ and responding to exceptions or errors that occur during script execution.
 Programmers\u2026"
 lastmod: '2024-03-13T22:44:59.676596-06:00'
 model: gpt-4-0125-preview
-summary: "Error handling in Google Apps Script is about predicting, catching, and\
-  \ responding to exceptions or errors that occur during script execution.
-Programmers\u2026"
+summary: Error handling in Google Apps Script is about predicting, catching, and responding to exceptions or errors that occur during script execution.
 title: Handling errors
 weight: 16
 ---